-CM Maps Route Manager (CMMRM) - Strava Add-on
+CM Maps Route Manager (CMMRM) - Add-on - Strava Integration

 The CM Routes Strava Integration Add-on allows users to share routes created with the routes manager on Strava and import routes from Strava to the route manager plugin.

 This guide covers the following topics:

 Strava labels itself "The Social Network for Athletes".
 It is a platform used to track athletic activity via satellite navigation, available via web and mobile apps.
 For more information, check their website.

 What is Needed to Integrate Strava

 In order to use the add-on, you must have a Strava account and obtain a Strava API Client ID and Client Secret.
 These two codes will grant the add-on permission to safely connect to your Strava account.